Joe Biden: The Service President

 Prioritizing national service in the Biden Administration means:

-- Expanding national service positions to 250,000 a year, up from 75,000 a year today and progress toward an ultimate goal of one million;
+- Expanding national service positions, including to 250,000 AmeriCorps positions a year, up from 75,000 a year today, and 10,000 Peace Corps positions, and progress toward an ultimate goal of one million;

-- Elevating service in the White House by creating a National Service Advisor and service corps within and between departments and federal agencies;
+- Leading a whole-of-government effort to put Americans into national service to meet our country’s urgent needs, including elevating service in the White House by creating a National Service Advisor and service corps within and between departments and federal agencies;

-- Ensuring workforce development is integrated into national service programs; and
+- Setting young people up for success by ensuring workforce development is integrated into national service programs.

 This is a pivotal moment for America and for our movement.
 The Serve America Together campaign is issuing this call to President Biden to become the Service President to ensure that this unprecedented moment in our history is met with a bold idea that meets the moment.